epfl-ada/ada-2024-project-ada212/README.md

 ## 30/11 to 8/12
 - Parts 4 - 5
 - Start Part 6 : How would we like to visualize our findings ?
+- Start implementation

 ## 8/12 to 22/12
 - Cleaning repository
+- Finalize/Refine our host page for visualizing our data story